jrouquie/Morse1Sentence/readme.md

 I wasn't satisfied because they treat each letter independently, so it's easy to forget the code of one letter.
 They are intended to be a help during learning.
 I have a different goal.

-One of those mnemonics got me interested: the idea of William Harder to represent each morse codepoint by a word;
+One of those mnemonics got me interested: <a href="https://ece.uwaterloo.ca/~dwharder/Morse_code/">the idea of William Harder</a>
+to represent each morse codepoint by a word;
 the letters of the word being each a dot or a dash.
 Namely bdfghjklpqty encode dashes, while aceimnorsuvwxz encode dots: the first group are "tall" letters (letters with an ascender or a descender) while the second group are letters with the same height as "x".
 For instance, "foxy" is read as |..|, or -..-, which is morse code for "X".
 Douglas Wilhelm Harder then chose 26 words to memorize each morse codepoint.

-I wanted to take this idea one step further: what is a sequence of words?
-A sentence!
+I wanted to take this idea one step further: **what is a sequence of words?
+A sentence!**
 Plus, a sentence should be easier to memorize than a list of unrelated words, its meaning and its flow helping to memorize it.